• Skip to main content

 Lemon Delicious Recipes from Australian newspapers: Cairns Post, November 1936 (top left), Macleay Argus, October 1939 (top right), The Land, June 1945 (middle), Chronicle, February 1954 (bottom left), Nota, July 1980 (bottom right).

-Whatever option you go with, you’ll also need a much larger and deep baking tray or pan that you can place the ramekins or large baking inside of, since this pudding bakes in a water bath (which is simply a pan of hot water).
+• Whatever option you go with, you'll also need a much larger and deep baking tray or pan that you can place the ramekins or large baking inside of.
+(This pudding bakes in a water bath, which is simply a pan of hot water.)

-Okay, to make this pudding you need to create two separate mixtures before folding them together.
+TIP: Keep in mind that to make this pudding you need to create two separate mixtures – the lemon mixture and the meringue mixture – before folding them together.

 First, the lemon mixture.